wagtail/wagtail/docs/contributing/ui_guidelines.md

 1. Start with the HTML templates, build as much of the UI as you can in HTML alone.
 Ensure it is accessible and follows the CSS guidelines.
 2. Create the controller file in our `client/src/controllers` folder, along with its tests (see [](testing)) and Storybook stories.
 3. For initialisation, consider which [controller lifecycle methods](https://stimulus.hotwired.dev/reference/lifecycle-callbacks#methods) to use, if any (`connect`, `initialize`).
-4. If relevant, also consider how to handle the controlled element being removed from the DOM (`disconnect` lifecycle method).
+4. If relevant, also consider how to handle the controlled element being removed from the DOM [`disconnect` lifecycle method](https://stimulus.hotwired.dev/reference/lifecycle-callbacks#disconnection).
 5. Document controller classes and methods with [JSDoc annotations](https://jsdoc.app/index.html).
+6. Arrange the `data attributes` in a consistent way.
+The `id`, `class`, and `type` comes first followed by `data-controller` and then alpha sorting of all other data attributes.
+7. Build the behaviour around small, discrete, methods and use [Stimulus actions](https://stimulus.hotwired.dev/reference/actions) declared in HTML to drive when they are called.

 ## Multilingual support